atalaytolga/aiCoustics_CaseStudy/README.md

 # ai|coustics - Case Study

+This repository proposes a method for ai|coustics case study.
+This toolkit contains a crawler for crawling speech data from internet, NISQA to evaluate speech quality of all speech audio quality, and a sorter to sort files by predicted speech quality.

 **Crawler**

 Crawler, fetches zip files containing A noisy speech corpus (NOIZEUS) from https://ecs.utdallas.edu/loizou/speech/noizeus/ and extracts audio files.
+By default downloaded files will be extracted to 'audio-files' directory.
+This crawler is not expected to work on another website, as website structures varied.

 **NISQA**

-NISQA is a deep learning model/framework for speech quality prediction.
+NISQA, a pre-trained deep CNN-self-Attention model is used to predict the quality of speech samples in this project.

 **Sorter**